Agar Tum Na Hote

 Agar Tum Na Hote (lit. '"If You Were Not There"') is a 1983 Indian Bollywood drama film directed by Lekh Tandon and starring Rajesh Khanna, Rekha and Raj Babbar in leading roles.
 Lekh Tandon received the Best Director Award for this film from the Filmfans Association of India in 1983.
 The movie was a super hit completing the silver jubilee in many centres and was the third consecutive super hit in 1983 after Avatar and Souten.
-These movies heralded Rajesh Khanna’s return to superstardom.
+These movies heralded Rajesh Khanna's return to superstardom.
 In the same year, Khanna won a special award for excellence in acting for this movie at the Columbus International Film and Video Festival.

 Plot

-Ashok Mehra (Rajesh Khanna), is a wealthy industrialist, whose business produces cosmetic products.
-He is happily married to Purnima (Rekha), but she suffers complications after giving birth to their daughter, and the doctors are not able to save her life, leaving Ashok devastated.
-He is able to pull himself together and rediscover his will to live only because of his obligation to his daughter, Mini.
+Ashok Mehra (Rajesh Khanna), is a wealthy industrialist, whose business produces cosmetics.
+He is happily married to Purnima (Rekha).
+Purnima experiences complications after giving birth to their daughter Mini.
+The doctors are unable to save her.
+Ashok is devastated.